🌈 Big Feelings, Little Bodies: How Everyday Play Builds Emotional Regulation in Toddlers

 Over time, they’ll start using the same words and strategies themselves.

-Toddlers don’t regulate with words first—they regulate with their bodies.
-That’s why sensory input (like movement, pressure, and rhythm) is so key to calming their nervous systems.
+Toddlers don’t regulate with words first.
+They regulate with their bodies.
+That’s why sensory input, like movement, pressure, and rhythm, is so key to calming their nervous systems.

 Try these sensory-friendly, regulation-boosting activities:

-🌿 Daily Outdoor Play
+🌿 Daily outdoor play

-Outdoor play isn’t just fun—it’s evidence-based.
-Being outside supports a child’s overall well-being and directly boosts emotional regulation.
+Outdoor play isn’t just fun.
+It’s evidence-based.
+Being outside supports a child’s overall wellbeing and directly boosts emotional regulation.

-Here’s what research says:
+Here’s what the research says:

-• Running, climbing, swinging, jumping.Going on nature walks or scavenger hunts.
-Playing chase, tag, or free exploration in green spaces.
+• Running, climbing, swinging, jumping.
+Nature walks or scavenger hunts.
+Chase, tag, or free exploration in green spaces.

-✋ Sensory Bins
+✋ Sensory bins

 Offer calming tactile input through: